testcontainers/testcontainers-java/docs/usage/database_containers.md

  * `mysql.getUsername()` provides the username your code should pass to the driver
  * `mysql.getPassword()` provides the password your code should pass to the driver

-Note that if you use @Rule, you will be given an isolated container for each test method.
-If you use @ClassRule, you will get on isolated container for all the methods in the test class.
+Note that if you use `@Rule`, you will be given an isolated container for each test method.
+If you use `@ClassRule`, you will get on isolated container for all the methods in the test class.

 Examples/Tests: